 headers

-Authorization
+Authorization header

-Plain old HTTP Basic auth can be handled elegantly using the onAuth
+Plain old HTTP Basic auth can be handled elegantly using the onAuth handler.

-But if you want to use Bearer auth or something, any value you manually set for the Authorization
+But if you want to use Bearer auth or something, any value you manually set for the Authorization header will override the derived value.

-User-Agent
+User-Agent header

 Regretably, some git hosting services have User-Agent specific behavior.

-For instance, GitHub will correctly interpret git HTTP requests made to a repository URL that is missing the .git
+For instance, GitHub will correctly interpret git HTTP requests made to a repository URL that is missing the .git suffix but ONLY if the User-Agent starts with git/.

-And in fact, does not interpret git HTTP requests for gists correctly at all unless the User-Agent start with git/
+And in fact, does not interpret git HTTP requests for gists correctly at all unless the User-Agent start with git/ (bug #259).

-should override the default.
+Since 2015 the specs state that setting a custom User-Agent header in fetch should override the default.
 This works in Firefox (bug #247), but Chrome has a bug so setting a custom User-Agent doesn't work at all (chrome bug #571722).

-solves some of this problem by checking if the User-Agent starts with git/
+The @isomorphic-git/cors-proxy solves some of this problem by checking if the User-Agent starts with git/ and if it doesn't, it sets the User-Agent to git/@isomorphic-git/cors-proxy.
+So cloning gists using a proxy works.

 CORS also has a strange relationship with the User-Agent header.
 Setting a custom User-Agent header requires that 'User-Agent' be explicitly whitelisted in the CORS pre-flight request (bug #555).